mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

       - question: Does the inverter come with a warranty?
         answer: >-
           Yes, It comes with a 1 Year full Warranty
-      - question: How soon will I get my or?
+      - question: How soon will I get my order?
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque